Power of Attorney Letter for Child Care

 #3

-I, guardian of the child (ABC), am writing this email to grant power of attorney for my child to (name of caregiver), working at (employment address), to take care of all the legal matters pertaining to the well-being of my child.
+I, the guardian of the child (ABC), am writing this email to grant power of attorney to (name of caregiver), working at (employment address), to manage all legal matters related to the primary well-being of my child.

-All medical, educational, and other legal matters involving the child will be handled by the caregiver.
+The caregiver will handle all medical, educational, and other legal matters involving the child.
 After the power of attorney is effective, the caregiver is responsible for providing a conducive and healthy environment for the child.

-The major reason behind the transfer of power is the unavailability of parents or any other legal guardian due to some serious issues; therefore, the caregiver must fulfill his duty as responsibly as possible.
+The primary reason behind the transfer of power is the unavailability of parents or any other legal guardian due to some serious issues; therefore, the caregiver must fulfil their duty as responsibly as possible.

 #4